-- · Adhere to the fundamental safety instructions. - When assessing the risk, take into account remaining risks.
+- Adhere to the fundamental safety instructions. - When assessing the risk, take into account remaining risks.

-During a data save operation initiated by the user, the electronics power supply for the SINAMICS DC MASTER must not be interrupted.
+During a data save operation initiated by the user, the electronic power supply for the SINAMICS DCM must not be interrupted.

 An active saving process is indicated by the following actions: